aswintechguy/python-tutorial/README.md

-# Tutorials
+# Python Tutorials
-This repository contains all the tutorial files
+This repository contains all the python tutorial code files